 Giving influencers personal discount codes is good for three reasons.
 Firstly, a good discount is a strong call to action to get a potential customer to make a purchase.
 Secondly, it helps you as a marketer understand how many sales each collaboration brought.
 Thirdly, influencers often like this option because this way they can offer value by sharing something useful with their followers!

-Additionally, if you generate discount codes that are valid only for a short time or have a limited number of uses, it will encourage potential customers to make a purchase faster, thus might increase your sales!
+Additionally, suppose you generate discount codes that are valid only for a short time or have a limited number of uses.
+In that case, it will encourage potential customers to make a purchase faster, thus might increase your sales!

 👉🏼 Read more: Influencer marketing for e-commerce

 7. Keep the changed consuming habits in mind

 When planning your Christmas campaigns, take into account people’s fears and changed consumption habits.
 For example, many people prefer ordering products online to going to crowded stores.
 Therefore, it is reasonable to direct potentially interested people to your online shop if possible (it also makes it easier to measure the results!).

 Paid advertising is a good way to get more visibility or to generate more touchpoints with potential customers in order to increase the chance of the purchase.